Su-a Lee

 Su-a Lee is a cellist born in Seoul, South Korea and resident in Scotland.
 She is known for her wide-ranging collaborations across classical music, contemporary music, Scottish traditional music and jazz.

-Education
+Early life and education

+Lee was born to South Korean parents.
+She lived in England, Hawaii, and New York before moving to Scotland.
+She discovered her love of music at eight years old.
+She began music by playing the violin, but disliked it and changed to the cello.

 Lee was given a full scholarship to attend Chetham's School of Music (along with her two sisters Song-a and Hae-a) in Manchester at the age of nine.

-In 1988, she was then awarded a full-scholarship place to study with the late Harvey Shapiro at the Juilliard School in New York where she graduated with a bachelor's degree in 1992.
+In 1988, she was awarded a full-scholarship place to study with the late Harvey Shapiro at the Juilliard School in New York where she graduated with a bachelor's degree in 1992.
 Lee returned to New York in 2007, to play a recital at Carnegie Hall as part of a piano trio with her sister Songa and pianist Louise Thomas.